Simply-Synonyms/extension/README.md

 ### API & Backend

 The API is powered by Node.js, Firestore and the dictionary API, and hosted on Firebase.
+Emails are sent and managed with Mailgun.